Courant-Dorfman algebras of differential operators and Dorfman connections of Courant algebroids

-In forthcoming papers we aim to develop our study on the Atiyah class of a Manin pair, to investigate the structure of the new algebra of differential operators associated to a Courant algebroid and its relation to the graded symplectic manifold corresponding to the Courant algebroid.
-Other points of interest are a comparison of the new cohomology of $E$ to other cohomologies of $E$ like the naive cohomology presented in \cite{stn-xu, gin-grtz}, and the notion of torsion of a Dorfman connection together with applications of a Dorfman connection to others theories.

-Recently there has been interest towards what is called \textit{Courant algebroid connections}, which are linear connections of a Courant algebroid to some vector bundle first introduced by Alekseev and Xu \cite{Al-Xu}.
+On the other hand, it is well known that the extension of the classical notion of (affine) connection from the tangent bundle $TM$ of a smooth manifold $M$ to a Lie algebroid \cite{rui-con} is widely used in differential geometry.
+Following the development of generalized geometry, the attention turned to connections of the generalized tangent bundle $TM\oplus T^*M$ of $M$ and more generally to \textit{Courant algebroid connections}.
+The latter are linear connections of a Courant algebroid to some vector bundle, first introduced by Alekseev and Xu \cite{Al-Xu}.
 Cueca and Mehta \cite{CM} used the version of the standard cochain complex of the algebraic definition of a Courant algebroid defined by Keller and Waldmann in \cite{kel-Wald} to develop a theory of linear Courant algebroid connections in a way that mirrors the classical theory of connections.
-Even though Roytenberg's complex as a starting point of this paper and Keller-Waldmann's complex (starting point of \cite{CM} ) are isomorphic in the smooth category, our approaches are different and developed in parallel (see the first announcements of \cite{CM} and \cite{BP}).
-The difference is that (i) we use Dorfman connections whose behavior is completely different from the one of a linear Courant algebroid connection and (ii) we take into account the role of the contraction operator $i_f$ of degree $-2$ in the Cartan calculus.
-Another approach based on the graded geometry for the case of exact Courant algebroids, is in \cite{ABD}.

-The outline of the paper is the following.
-Section 2 introduces the basic setup for Courant algebroids, cohomology of the Courant-Dorfman algebra of a Courant algebroid, and cohomology of the Courant-Dorfman algebra of diferential operators of a Courant algebroid.
-Section 3 is dedicated to Dorfman connections and the related notions of dual Dorfman connection, curvature of a Dorfman connection, ect.
-Along the way we provide concrete examples of the constructions.
+As the left Leibniz property and skew-symmetry of the Courant bracket fail, such connections produce tensorial problems for the curvature \cite{Al-Xu, ABD, Gualt-branes}.
+One strategy to amend this is to consider variants, corrections and simplifications of the notion of curvature in order to produce a tensor.
+In the work of Aschieri et al. \cite{ABD} who study the graded geometric point of view of connections related to exact Courant algebroids, the authors correct the natural definitions for curvature and torsion by introducing $K$-curvature and $K$-torsion to get sections of vector bundles but do not have nice properties when restricted to Dirac subbundles.